kooranifar/psychophysics/README.md

 # Psychophysics
-this repository includes source codes for my audio-visual Stimuli These are gathered from researches in highschool and codes prepared for workshops
+this repository includes source codes for my audio-visual Stimuli.
+These are gathered from researches in highschool and codes prepared for workshops